GIScience/openrouteservice/docs/technical-details/graph-repo-client/index.md

 The exact URL for a graph based on these parameters could look like this:
 ```
-REPOSITORY_URI/REPOSITORY_NAME/REPOSITORY_PROFILE_GROUP/GRAPH_EXTENT/GRAPH_VERSION/ENCODER_NAME
+<Repository URI>/<Repository Name>/<Repository Profile-Group>/<Repository Extent>/<Graph Version>/<Encoder Name>
 ```

 ### Repository Files

-In the graph repository, each provided graph is available as a file containing the `ENCODER_NAME` and the extension `ghz`.
+In the graph repository, each provided graph is available as a file containing the _Encoder Name_ and the extension `ghz`.
 This is a compressed archive file (zip for version 1) containing all files generated by openrouteservice graph building.

 Besides each `ghz` file there is one file with the same name and extension `yml` containing meta information about the graph.
 The most important value in this file is the `import_date` which is used by openrouteservice to check, if a graph in the repository is newer than the local graph.
 It can also be used by humans to get insights about the exact configuration parameters that were used to build a graph.